KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ![6](https://github.com/user-attachments/assets/8f6026c5-586a-43e8-a8fc-e71da77a85d6)

-- Version 4.73.0.3 has the most reviews that are negatively ranked with a total of 4,254, which is 11% out of all negative sentiments.
+- The app version with the most negative reviews is 4.73.0.3, which is 42% (4,254) of the top 10 app versions and 11% (4,254) of entire dataset.

-### Question 7: How many years is the dataset comprised of?
+### Question 7: The dataset is made up of how many years?
 Based off the distribution of years by user reviews chart, which year contains the most reviews and which has the least overall?
 ![yearsbyuserreview](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/c430e6f1-f629-4162-8ac9-a326dbf2397b)
 ![7](https://github.com/user-attachments/assets/c546b6d1-426d-4d9f-99ca-ad761346ad6d)